Alcohol In Prosecco: A Guide

 Compared to other types of wine, especially full-bodied reds, Prosecco is one of the best beverages if you’re trying to lower or limit your calorie intake.

-Your typical glass of Prosecco will contain roughly 1.5g of sugar and around 80 calories - but of course, this depends on the brand and the type of Prosecco that you opt for.
+Your typical glass of Prosecco will contain roughly 1.5g of sugar and around 80 calories per glass of Prosecco - but of course, this depends on the brand and the type of Prosecco that you opt for.

 The calories in three glasses of Prosecco roughly equates to the same amount of calories found in a McDonald’s Mayo Chicken Burger.